Are you trapped in the vicious circle of overeating & feeling guilty about it?

 - Don’t be afraid of healthy fats

-High protein meals tend to decrease the hunger hormone ghrelin and therefore decrease cravings.
+High protein meals decrease the hunger hormone ghrelin and therefore decrease cravings.

-Equally choosing food low in glycaemic index keeps the blood sugar levels under control.
+Equally choosing food low in glycaemic index keeps the blood sugar levels under control so that you avoid the blood sugar roller coaster.

 Healthy fats such as nuts & seeds or avocado make you feel satisfied for longer and reduce the temptation to grab a sweet treat.